madmarcos-codeup/hello-world-java/README.md

 6. you should see the program output in the terminal
 	![image](images/image_15.png)

 7. hello-world-java also has a Maven pom file and a HelloMaven.java file in its source tree.
-You can build hello-world as a Maven project by typing "mvn package" in the terminal
+You can build hello-world as a Maven project by typing `mvn package` in the terminal
 	![image](images/image_16.png)

 8. run HelloMaven by typing:
-	java -cp target/hello-world-java-1.0-SNAPSHOT.jar src.main.java.HelloMaven
+	`java -cp target/hello-world-java-1.0-SNAPSHOT.jar src.main.java.HelloMaven `

 	![image](images/image_17.png)